-This post brought to you by Elmer’s ProBond Advanced.
-All opinions are 100% mine.
+This post was sponsored by Elmer’s ProBond Advanced.
+All opinions are mine!

 YOU GUYS.
 I finally get to show you this huge, gigantic, really big project that my husband and I did a few weeks ago!
 It all started when we moved into our house and decided that our formal dining room would not function as such but would be my office.
 The space is open – you can see it from our entry way as well as anywhere you’re sitting in our living room (which is where we are always sitting.
 It’s the hangout.)
 So — we thought it would be really cool to do a DIY sliding barn door in the doorway that goes from the living room to my office, just in case I ever need privacy/quiet to work or haven’t cleaned up a project I’m in the middle of and someone is stopping by.
 I mean, the craft mess can get real.